lvuduy/BlueBerry-Winery/README.md

 - Supervised learning
 - Unsupervised learning

-This project will cover Supervised Machine Learning methods, which will be a classification task.
+This project will cover Supervised Machine Learning methods with a classification task.

 ### Epic 2: Preparing the Data